farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

-Software Engineer seeking entry-level opportunities in AI platforms and backend systems.
-I build production-ready AI applications using LLMs, Retrieval-Augmented Generation (RAG), and scalable backend architectures.
-My experience includes developing LLM evaluation frameworks, agentic systems, ML pipelines, and RESTful microservices with a focus on reliability, retrieval quality, and  optimization.
+Software Engineer seeking entry-level opportunities in AI and backend systems.
+Experience in building LLM-based applications including evaluation frameworks and RAG solutions, with a focus on scalability and reliability.
+Familiar with cloud infratsructure, ML pipelines, and distributed systems.
+I'm hands-on builder, particularly interest in the intersaction of model behaviour and system contraints.

-I enjoy solving engineering challenges at the intersection of model behavior, distributed systems, and scalable software infrastructure.
-With a background in both frontend and backend development, I build end-to-end AI-powered applications that transform data into intelligent products and actionable insights.

 ---

 # ⚡ Current Focus